pip-services/pip-services-docs/content/en/node/azure/_index.md

 no_list: true
 weight: 500
 description: >
-   This module contains packages used to create containers and services that do operations via the Azure Function protocol.
+   Contains packages used to create containers and services that do operations via the Azure Function protocol.
 ---